Mikey Dangerous

-Mikey Dangerous is a Jamaican/Canadian reggae artist.
+Mikey Dangerous is the stage name of Michael Glanville, Jamaican/Canadian reggae artist.
 Dangerous was presented with a Juno Award for best Reggae Recording by the Canadian Academy of Recording Arts and Sciences for his single "Don’t Go Pretending" (MBoss Records).

 Early life

 Dangerous was born and raised in Kingston, Jamaica.

 Career

 Mikey Dangerous' first single is entitled "Rasta Don’t Dwell" which was released on 45rpm 7' by Young Lions label.
 The song was later released on a compilation titled after the single.
 The Young Lions label released another six singles for Dangerous on 45 rpm 7" starting with "Gal Yuh a Di Wife".
 His next single "Performance Drive" appeared on the Millennium Dancehall Style Vol. 1 compilation (VP Records).